Housing in New Zealand: Early 20th century

-The 20th century started with big Edwardian houses and neo-Georgian architecture From the late 1910s the Californian bungalow became more popular. the design has a lower pitched roof and ceiling height than the typical New Zealand villa and was therefore easier to heat.
+The 20th century started with big Edwardian houses and neo-Georgian architecture.
+From the late 1910s the Californian bungalow became more popular.
+The design had a lower pitched roof and ceiling height than the typical New Zealand villa and was therefore easier to heat.
 This coincided with the popularity of the Hollywood film industry, which incorporated American clothes, furniture, cars and houses.

-As a response to American influence and nostalgia for Britain a style of houses were built which conspicuously emulated older English styles.
+As a response to American influence and nostalgia for Britain, a style of houses was built which conspicuously emulated older English styles.
 Spanish mission style from the late 1920s with grand triple arches and twisted Baroque columns.
-Modernism (Art deco) of the 1930 was designed to be functional with smooth surfaces and a flat roof.
+Modernism (Art deco) of the 1930s was designed to be functional with smooth surfaces and a flat roof.

-The 1931 Hawke's Bay earthquake showed an absence or low-level of earthquake resilience in buildings.
+The 1931 Hawke's Bay earthquake showed an absence or low level of earthquake resilience in buildings.
 Subsequently, earthquake standards for buildings were introduced in 1935.

-Late-20th century
+Late 20th century

 State housing had a big influence on the way homes were built in New Zealand from the 1940s to the late 1960s.

 The 1970s saw several changes to housing construction.
 New Zealand's metrication between 1969 and 1976 saw construction move from imperial to metric units.
 Imperial units still remain in colloquial use; for example, 90x45 mm dimensional timber is still referred to as 'four-by-two'.
 In 1978, two key building standards were introduced: NZS 3604, specifying design and construction requirements for light timber-framed buildings, and NZS 4218, specifying minimum thermal insulation requirements for houses.

 21st century

-In the early 21st Century New Zealanders built in variety of styles that borrowed from a variety of previous influences.
+In the early 21st century New Zealanders built in a variety of styles that borrowed from previous influences.